On a stage,

 and are as hollow as its chambers.

-of old familiar legislation,
+with old familiar legislation,

-their vision obscured by plenty,
+their vision obscured by hate.

-colored faces are hidden from their sight.
+Colored faces are invisible to their sight.

 The abandoned children of the nation, those fathered by many,